-Motherwell working with police after SWPL1 trouble
+Motherwell investigate SWPL1 disturbance

-Motherwell: Alan Burrows says police are looking at incident following SWPL 1 incident
+Motherwell: Alan Burrows says club are looking at incident following SWPL 1 incident

 Last updated on .From the section Women's Football

-Motherwell say they are working with police over an "utterly disgraceful" incident following Saturday's SWPL 1 match with Hamilton Academical.
+Motherwell are looking into an "utterly disgraceful" incident following Saturday's SWPL 1 match with Hamilton Academical.

 A disturbance occurred minutes after full-time as supporters tried to leave Fir Park's John Hunter stand.